 The following content includes audition requirements, expectations and general information regarding The Woodlands Area Youth Symphony.
-It is considered version 2.0 so students and parents should still check this page frequently for any revisions.
+It is considered version 3.5 as we began with a half year and now starting our third FULL season!
+Students and parents along with new applicants should check this page for revisions before and after each semester.
+THE WAYS MISSION IS SIMPLE: “To complete the arts – not compete in the arts”.

-This handbook contains VITAL information not just for the students that performed last season, but also for those waiting to join in weekly rehearsals (Mondays starting August 28, 2017 from 6:00 to 8:30 PM at Lone Star Montgomery) and scheduled concerts.
-Please continue in reading this basic material that will assist in understanding reenrollment, new auditions, and upcoming rehearsals/concerts.
+This handbook contains VITAL information not just for the students that performed last season, but also for those waiting to join in weekly rehearsals (Mondays starting August 27, 2018 from 6:00 to 8:30 PM at Lone Star Montgomery) and scheduled concerts.
+Please continue reading this basic material that will assist in understanding re-enrollment, new auditions, and upcoming rehearsals/concerts.

-1. Students that performed on April 30th, New World Symphony Concert are exempt from this audition and application fee.
-Please note that auditions to perform Romeo and Juliet, Messiah and potentially the entire season with the adult WSO require a separate audition.
+1. Students that performed in Guitar Heroes, Firebird & Final Fantasy, New World Symphony Concert or Romeo and Juliet are exempt from this audition and application fee.
+Please note that auditions to perform with Woodlands Symphony Orchestra require a separate audition.
 That information is located on the Auditions tab of this website.

-3. All new students wishing to join W.A.Y.S. must fill out the online application at www.woodlandssymphony.org, perform the audition requirements and pay a $15.00 application fee to be considered.
+3. All new students wishing to join W.A.Y.S. must fill out the online application, pay the $25 application fee and perform the audition requirements to be considered.

-4. Audition requirements listed below along with the completed application and fee (if needed) stated above must be received by midnight of June 30, 2017.
-The second audition will be July 31 and the last will be August 31.
+4. Audition requirements listed below along with the completed application and fee (if needed) stated above must be received by midnight of August 19, 2018.
+If you miss this date or show up to audition on August 20 the audition committee will NOT allow you play.
 Students will be selected by quality and by receipt of ALL materials.

-5. A letter of approval from your orchestra/band teacher for the 2017-18 school year must be on file on our before the first rehearsal should you be accepted.
+5. A letter of approval from your orchestra/band teacher for the 2018-19 school year must be on file on our before the first rehearsal should you be accepted.
 The letter only need state that your teacher is aware that you are performing with W.A.Y.S along with your regular school orchestra or band.
+If you are a Home School student, your school does not have a band/orchestra or you were not able to participate in your school music program because of scheduling conflicts, please state so in a letter signed by your parents.

 Violin: 3 octave G major with arpeggios